ilri/cgspace-java-helpers/README.md

 ## TODO

 - Make sure this doesn't work on items in the workflow
-- Port to DSpace 6
-  - Remember to bump Gson version!
 - Check for existence of metadata field before trying to add metadata
 - Add tests